drammock/chahar-devoicing/pubs/LSA-abstract.md

 Probability of vowel reduction was modeled using cumulative-link mixed effects regression, with fixed effects for flanking consonant manner, flanking consonant aspiration, whether C₂ is intervocalic or the first element of a cluster, and list repetition number.
 Random effects were modeled for talker, vowel, and word.

 Results show that the best predictors of vowel reduction are aspiration of a flanking consonant (either preceding or following) and frication directly adjacent to the vowel (i.e., if preceded by an affricate or either preceded or followed by a fricative).
-The fact that aspirated stops and affricates cause reduction even in C₂ position is consistent with the fact that non-initial stops and affricates are pre-aspirated in some dialects of Mongolian [@KarlssonSvantesson2011], a phenomenon which is not yet well-established for Chahar but does appear in this corpus.
+The fact that aspirated stops and affricates cause reduction even in C₂ position is consistent with the fact that non-initial stops and affricates are pre-aspirated in some dialects of Mongolian [@KarlssonSvantesson2011; @SvantessonKarlsson2012], a phenomenon which is not yet well-established for Chahar but does appear in this corpus.
 An additional finding is that frication and aspiration in C₂ position are more likely to cause vowel reduction when intervocalic (C₁VC₂V) than when clustered (C₁VC₂C₃V), though both devoicing and deletion in both word types are attested in our data.

 Results are discussed in light of three potentially conflicting forces: articulatory ease [cf. @Lindblom1990], phonetic cue preservation [cf. @Wright2004], and position of word stress.
 The fact that affricates in C₁ position pattern with fricatives while affricates in C₂ position pattern with stops is a particularly telling indication that vowel devoicing and deletion in Chahar Mongolian are phonetically conditioned, not phonologically conditioned.
 The relationship of this phenomenon to patterns of vowel length and vowel harmony are discussed, along with its status as stable variation versus a change-in-progress.

+471 words